 - consultative arrangements with, and service on advisory boards of extramural agencies (see Section F below for the detailed, specific requirements that must be met prior to entry into such arrangements).

-The Faculty Practice Associates (FPA) is the faculty practice program of the School of Medicine.
+Mount Sinai Doctors Faculty Practice is the faculty practice program of the School of Medicine.
 Its primary purpose is to foster and support full-time faculty practice activities, thereby facilitating the recruitment and retention of excellent full-time faculty; enriching the training opportunities available to Mount Sinai's house staff and students; furthering Mount Sinai's clinical research programs; and promoting high quality patient care.

-Rules and Procedures governing participation in FPA are applicable to all faculty participants.
+Rules and Procedures governing participation in Mount Sinai Doctors are applicable to all faculty participants.
 Income generated by full-time clinical faculty for professional services (fee for service) is deposited into discrete accounts maintained in the Financial Division of the School of Medicine.
-Disbursements from these accounts are made in accordance with established guidelines governing participation in the FPA.
-Copies of FPA Governance Documents and other relevant material pertaining to FPA are available from the FPA Administration Office.
+Disbursements from these accounts are made in accordance with established guidelines governing participation in Mount Sinai Doctors.
+Copies of Governance Documents and other relevant material pertaining to Mount Sinai Doctors are available from the Mount Sinai Doctors Administration Office.

 Policy on Financial Relationships with Outside Entities